 There are many reasons why your AC system freezes up in Longmont.
-Nearly all of them typically require pro AC repair.
+Most all of them frequently require pro AC repair.

-Double-checking the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely handle without professional help.
-If you need to install a new the filter, you can hasten the defrosting process by switching off the system and switching on the fan.
+Checking the air filter isn’t dirty and airflow isn’t lowered are the only work you can safely handle without professional help.
+If you need to put in a new the filter, you can hasten the melting process by switching off the system and switching on the fan.
 If you have a heat pump, you can turn it to heat mode until the ice is gone.

-After the ice melts, turn the temp back to normal.
-If your unit freezes again, call Service Experts Heating & Air Conditioning to take care of the issue.
+After the ice melts, turn the temperature back to normal.
+If your equipment freezes again, get in touch with Service Experts Heating & Air Conditioning to take care of the issue.

-Not enough refrigerant—A frozen system could be a result of a refrigerant leak.
+Not enough refrigerant—Freezing up could be created by a refrigerant leak.

 What leads to a leak?